Sweden: Traces of explosives found at Baltic Sea pipelines - KESQ

 Sweden: Traces of explosives found at Baltic Sea pipelines

-HELSINKI (AP) — A Swedish prosecutor says investigators found traces of explosives at the Baltic Sea site where two natural pipelines were damaged in what he called an act of “gross sabotage.”
-Mats Ljungqvist of the Swedish Prosecution Authority said Friday that the investigators carefully documented the area where the Nord Stream 1 and 2 pipelines ruptured in September.
+HELSINKI (AP) — A Swedish prosecutor says investigators have found traces of explosives at the Baltic Sea site where two natural pipelines were damaged in what he called an act of “gross sabotage.”
+Mats Ljungqvist of the Swedish Prosecution Authority said Friday evidence of explosives came from “several of the foreign objects that were found” where the Nord Stream 1 and 2 pipelines ruptured in September.
 The parallel undersea pipelines run from Russia to Germany.
-Ljungqvist says evidence of explosives came from “several of the foreign objects that were found” at the site.”
-The prosecution authority said the preliminary investigation was “very complex and comprehensive” and further scrutiny would show whether anyone could be charged “with suspicion of crime.”
+The authority said the preliminary investigation was “very complex and comprehensive” and further scrutiny would show whether anyone could be charged “with suspicion of crime.”